What is dry needling? A guide for athletes

 What is dry needling?

-You may have heard of trigger point dry needling and wondered exactly what it is and if it can help you.
-At Samson Strength & Performance PT, we provide expert trigger point dry needling for active adults in Jacksonville, Florida.
-In fact, most of our treatment plans will include some dry needling to a muscle or several muscles involved in your injury, as we have found the effects to be to be so beneficial in our clientele.
+Most of our treatment plans will include some dry needle therapy for a muscle or several muscles involved in your injury, as we have found the effects to be beneficial for our clientele.

-Dry needling is an evidence-based treatment technique used by physical therapists to treat muscle pain and other conditions.
-The therapist inserts a monofilament “dry” needle, one without medication or injection, into a trigger point of a specific muscle to elicit a twitch response to decrease pain and improve range of motion.
+Dry needling techniques can vary, but in short: The therapist inserts a monofilament “dry” needle, one without medication or injection, into a trigger point of a specific muscle to elicit a twitch response to decrease pain and improve range of motion.
+The needle penetrates the skin when the therapist inserts the needle and is a direct and specific manual therapy treatment for muscles.
 Preliminary research supports that dry needling improves pain control, reduces muscle tension, and can speed up the rehabilitation process.
 (Mejuto-Vazquez, et al, 2014)

 What is dry needling in Jacksonville, FL.